 There is no interim exit award associated with this route.
 Students who only successfully complete one module will be awarded the appropriate credit and be provided with a University transcript.

-The programme is designed to be studied on a part-time basis over two academic years (on average three to six weekends a year at Medway campus).
+The programme is designed to be studied on a part-time basis over two academic years (on average four weekends a year at Medway campus).